Project Details

 • Raspberry Pi’s high quality cameras for time-lapse photography

-• Pre-trained convolutional neural network via Movidius NCS2 for insect detection and image screening
+• Trained convolutional neural network via YOLO models for bird and insect detection and image screening

-We have mounted two surveillance cameras comprising of a Raspberry Pi (powered over ethernet) fitted with a Pi camera and a 1 terabyte soild state drive, inside a waterproof box.
+We have mounted multiple surveillance cameras comprising of a Raspberry Pi (powered over ethernet) fitted with a Pi camera and a 1 terabyte solid state drive, inside a waterproof box.
 The cameras have been situated so that they point down towards the patches of salal and dull Oregon grape.
 By positioning the cameras about a meter from the tops of the plants, we can film an area of about half a square meter with high resolution.
-The cameras are set to take a picture every minute and the images are stored on the SSD.
+The cameras are set to take a picture every 15 seconds to minute and the images are stored on the SSD.

 References